Landscape Focus Stacking is Easy to Do

 You can do it manually, but some cameras, like the Nikon D850, have in-camera programs that allow you take a series of photos focused from the edge of the foreground to infinity (or the most distant objects on the horizon).
 You select a differential that amounts to spacing between each image, and you select the number of those images the program will click automatically.

 It’s not the purpose of this article to go into detail about how to do it in-camera.
 I gave up on doing it that way, finding it simpler not to have to rely on electronics.
+Doing it manually is more satisfying because you’re involved in doing the stacking, not electronics.

-The photos must later be merged into one stacked image by a program like the one Affinity Photo post-processing offers or that Photoshop has.
+The photos must later be merged into one stacked image by a program like the one Affinity Photo offers or that Photoshop has.

 The low water of Round Valley Reservoir produced unparalleled opportunities for focus stacking.
 Take advantage of the sun as it lowers on the horizon, as I did for this shot.